hxssxnshahid/GITHUB-ASSISTANT/README.md

 - Make sure you have access to the repository
 - Check the repository name is spelled correctly

+### Git LFS issues
+- Run `check_git_lfs.bat` to verify installation and environment
+- Large files greater than 100MB may upload slowly without LFS

+## 📜 License

+This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## 📞 Support

 If you encounter any issues: